fuzzylabs/edge-vision-power-estimation/jetson/power_logging/README.md

 sudo docker run --runtime=nvidia --ipc=host -it -v $(pwd):/home/innovation-power-estimation-models nvcr.io/nvidia/pytorch:24.06-py3-igpu
 ```

-> Note: Make sure you are in the project folder.
+> Note: Make sure you are in the project folder when you run the above command.

 Since we’ve mounted our project directory to `/home`, switch to that directory before running the script: